 Air Quality Neutral: Building Emissions

 The AQN guidance provides a methodology for calculating the Building Emissions Benchmark (BEB) for specific land use types.
 The BEB has been calculated for the development (Table 4) using the factors for Residential.
-Since the energy consumption will be below the benchmark, the development, therefore, passes the AQN test for building emissions (Table 5).

 Table 4: Building Emissions Benchmark (BEB).